 WeWork membership revenues (Source: WeWork S-1 form)

-As the WeWork space-as-a-service model is based on a subscription, membership, which implies a continuous relationship with its customers, that implies also a set of metrics that enable the company to track, on the one hand, its ability to reach the full capability of the buildings.
+As the WeWork space-as-a-service model is based on a subscription, membership, which implies a continuous relationship with its customers, also implies a set of metrics that enable the company to track, on the one hand, its ability to reach the full capability of the buildings.

-This metric helps the company asses the capacity to sell membership on the platform.
+This metric helps the company assess the capacity to sell membership on the platform.

 Quick glance at Powered by We offering

-Powered by We is a tier which comprises a set of customized services around the core membership, such as:
+Powered by We is a tier that comprises a set of customized services around the core membership, such as: